 We stopped at the first place that looked like it had a good variety of Thai food, a little nest called the China Inn (not a very Thai name I’ll admit) but the old lady who was serving was so friendly and authentic that we immediately knew the food would be good.

 And it was!
-I mean, sure, I had tried thai green curry in London and I thought I quite liked it.
-But that simple bowl that that sweet old lady put on our table was THE best explosion of flavors and spices.
+I mean, sure, I had tried thai green curry before but never in Thailand.
+That simple bowl that that sweet old lady put on our table was THE best explosion of flavors and spices.
 It made me see sounds and hear colours!
 It was my first taste of real Thai food and cross my heart I’ll never forget it even after having spent 16 days eating so much more of it.

 That bowl of hot tofu and veg in that emerald green sauce accompanied by that steaming scoop of rice is seared into my soul forever.